ScienceComputing/Rshiny/README.md

 **[Empower Students in Mathematics](https://anniliu.shinyapps.io/math/)**

-{EmpowerMath} helps you to understand what factors drive the divergent mathematics scores among students and asks viewers to build their own understandings of basic mathematical concepts by doing mathematics with the App.
+{EmpowerMath} helps you to understand what factors drive the divergent mathematics scores among students and to build your own understanding of basic mathematical concepts by doing mathematics with the App.

 <img src="image/EmpowerMath_HomePage.png" width="100%" />